When It Is Time To Start Outsourcing And Automating

 If you’re familiar with the principles for successfully growing an online business, then you know that Step 1 of successfully pulling out a strategy to optimise and grow your business is to shift your mindset.
 I share through this blog and social media channels some tips and tools to help you with that.
 Yet, we all know that it takes more than just knowing what to do to actually do it.

 That’s why I want to invite you to revise your expectations.
 Know that there will be resistance along the way.
 You might say to yourself “I’ll have a look tomorrow again”, “that’s not so urgent”, “I’m not sure that’s for me”, “I don’t think this will work for me”, or many other things.
 Often when we’re stepping out of our comfort zone (a.k.a. what we’ve been doing until now) we’re finding excuses to keep on doing what we’ve always done.
 The first step in success is acknowledging that.
 So… acknowledge where you’re at.
 Then…

 Revise your expectations bearing in mind your goals AND your life.
 Not everything that I’m sharing will resonate with you.
 Not everything will be applicable to you either.
 And that’s alright!
 But you’ve got to start somewhere.

-So, as long as you’re clear on your goals and on your vision (if not, check *Plan, Create, Launch*), take a conscious decision of what you want to apply starting from today.
+So, as long as you’re clear on your goals and on your vision (if not, schedule a call with me to discuss where you're at in your business and what you should focus on), take a conscious decision of what you want to apply starting from today.